Dual Luciferase Reporter Assay Services

 Total | 25 |

-Figure 1: Interaction between Protein A and the promoter in tobacco
+Interaction Between Protein A and the Promoter in Tobacco

 Frequently Asked Questions (FAQs)